SabineWren/Quiver/README.md

 Quiver is fully localized.
 If you want to contribute a new locale, see zhCN for reference in `/Locale/`:
 1. `<locale>.client.lua` for values that exactly correspond to the client, ex.
 "Multi-Shot".
 Should be identical values to what other addons use.
 2. `<locale>.translations.lua` for Quiver-specific text that requires translation.

+### Dependencies
+Type definitions are gitignored, so [clone](https://github.com/SabineWren/wow-api-type-definitions) them separately.

+See `package.json` for everything else.

 ### Custom Events
 Files in `/Events` hook into game functions.
 Use these events if possible instead of declaring your own hooks.